Curriculum Enrichment – Through Outdoor Learning

 Where can I do this?

 Curriculum enrichment through outdoor learning can often take place on a school playing field, whereby we bring the equipment and activity session to your school / site.
-However we can also provide more dedicated sessions in specialist environments such as woodlands near Hexham in Northumberland for forest schools sessions, underground lead mine adventures at Nenthead, Cumbria for geology sessions and the hills, lakes and rivers of the Lake District for a residential visit with adventure activities and specialist geography sessions for curriculum enrichment through outdoor learning.
+However we can also provide more dedicated sessions in specialist environments such as woodlands near Hexham in Northumberland for forest schools sessions, or Cumbria for geology sessions in the hills, lakes and rivers of the Lake District including a residential visit with adventure activities and specialist geography sessions for curriculum enrichment through outdoor learning.

 Why book with Pinpoint Adventure?

 We are passionate about outdoor learning.
-Pinpoint Adventure provides all the equipment for curriculum enrichment sessions; we hold a huge stock of kit enough for all group sizes, as well as a huge range of kit for the many different activities we offer in conjunction.
+Pinpoint Adventure provides all the equipment for curriculum enrichment sessions; we have a huge variety of different outdoor learning activity equipment - suitable for a wide range of ages.